William F. Lukes

-William F. Lukes (February 19, 1847 – December 13, 1923) was a United States Navy sailor and a recipient of America's highest military decoration—the Medal of Honor—for his actions in the 1871 Korean Expedition.
+William F. Lukes (February 19, 1847 – December 13, 1923) was a United States Navy sailor and a recipient of the Medal of Honor, the highest military decoration of the United States, for his actions during the Korean Expedition of 1871.

+During the Korean Expedition of 1871, Lukes served aboard and participated in the Battle of Ganghwa.
+He was among the U.S. Navy personnel recognized for their actions during the expedition and was later awarded the Medal of Honor.